singularityhub/singularity-hpc/docs/getting_started/developer-guide.rst

-Since this file only has aliases, we chose to use a subdirectory called "aliases" to make that clear, however the file can have any of the fields mentioned above, and can be organized in any relative path to the container directory that you deem apppropriate.
+Since this file only has aliases, we chose to use a subdirectory called "aliases" to make that clear, however the file can have any of the fields mentioned above, and can be organized in any relative path to the container directory that you deem appropriate.
 Here is what this corresponding file with relative path ``aliases/3.9.2-alpine.yaml`` might look like this:

 .. code-block:: yaml